-When a finding adversely impacts employment eligibility, the applicant will be notified and withdrawn from employment consideration.
-In cases in which information in a background check showing criminal convictions affecting the candidate's ability to perform the specific job in question, will result in an adverse employment decision, the library will provide the applicant with all required notifications pursuant to the Fair Credit Reporting Act and other applicable laws.
+3. Employment Decisions If a background check reveals findings that adversely impact employment eligibility, the applicant will be notified and withdrawn from consideration.
+If a criminal conviction is found that affects the candidate's ability to perform the specific job, the library will follow all legal requirements, including providing the applicant with the necessary notifications under the Fair Credit Reporting Act and applicable laws.

-Use of Information Obtained in a Background Investigation
+Use of Background Investigation Information:

-Information obtained from a background investigation will be considered for employment purposes as permitted by federal and state law and in accordance with Library's Policy.
-Information will be reviewed to determine:
+Information obtained through a background investigation will be used solely for employment purposes in compliance with federal and state laws and in accordance with library policy.
+The information will be reviewed to assess: